 Areas of Interest

-Malte Jung is an Assistant Professor in Information Science at Cornell University.
+Malte Jung is an Assistant Professor in Information Science at Cornell University and the Nancy H. ’62 and Philip M. ’62 Young Sesquicentennial Faculty Fellow.
 His research focuses on the intersections of teamwork, technology, and emotion.
 The goal of his research is to inform our basic understanding of technology supported teamwork as well as to inform how we design technology to support teamwork across a wide range of settings.